-Step 1: Student Loan Entrance Counseling - This is a federal requirement which lets you know your rights and responsibilities as a federal student loan borrower.
+Step 1: COMPLETE STUDENT LOAN ENTRANCE COUNSELING - This is a federal requirement.
+It is a learning tool that is designed to provide you with some financial literacy and lets you know your rights and responsibilities as a federal student loan borrower.
 Student Loan Entrance Counseling is completed at www.studentloans.gov

 What is a Federal Direct Student Loan?